Physical Education

 Implementation

-- Throughout the year and more specifically at the end of each term, children will engage in various Level 1 competitions across the different sports depending on what children are learning each term, within the same year group.
+• Throughout the year and more specifically at the end of each term, children will engage in various Level 1 competitions across the different sports depending on what children are learning each term, within the same year group.
 At the end of Autumn 1, KS1 and KS2 children take part in a Football Tournament.
 In Autumn 2, KS2 children aim to produce a Gymnastics routine.
-In the spring term, KS2 children take part in Badminton tournament.
+In the spring term, KS2 children take part in a Net/Wall tournament (Badminton).
 In the Summer term, everyone takes part in Sports Day.

-- Each year group has a follows a particular rota while in the playground giving children the opportunity to engage in active breaks and to further develop their sporting skills through play activities using a more informal format.
-Children have constant access to a range of ball games: Basketball, Football, and Table Tennis.
+• Each year group follows a particular rota while in the playground giving children the opportunity to engage in active breaks and to further develop their sporting skills through play activities using a more informal format.
+Children have daily access to and are encouraged to take part in a range of games: Basketball, Handball, Football, Pickleball and Table Tennis.
+There is also a variety of sports equipment in the playground which children have access to furhter develop thei physical skills like rope skipping, balancing boards, bounce hoppers and Hula Hoops.

-- Throughout the year, children take part in reading and writing activities, when they self-assess or compare their performances with previous ones or against that of their peers.
-They also have the chance to improve their reading and writing skills through observations, fact files for different sports, assess the lesson and the creation of posters linked to topics such as cycling, the environment, and Sports Day.
+• Throughout the year, children take part in reading and writing activities, when they self-assess or compare their performances with previous ones or against that of their peers.
+They also have the chance to improve their reading and writing skills through observations, fact files for different sports, assess the lesson as well as the creation of posters linked to topics such as cycling, the environment, and Sports Day.

-- Young leaders / Sports Captains help supervise and run some of the activities for younger year groups in the playground, they monitor equipment use.
-Their level of responsibility improves purpose, satisfaction and they become very engaged members of the school in very positive roles.
+• Young leaders / Sports Captains help supervise and run some of the activities for younger year groups in the KS1 playground.
+Their level of responsibility improves purpose, satisfaction and they become very engaged members of the school in very positive leading roles.
+As well as supervising activities in the playground, they also run activities with EYFS and KS1 children during the PE lessons.

-- KS2 children swimming once a week from Year 3 to Year 6, this is part of the school’s long-term commitment towards swimming and making Furness stand out from other schools.
-We definitely offer more (every week for 4 years) than the average school (one term in most schools) and we are very proud of that.
+• KS2 children swim once a week from Year 3 to Year 6, this is part of the school’s long-term commitment towards swimming and making Furness stand out from other schools.
+We definitely offer more (4 years of swimming lessons during their school life) than the average school (one term in most schools) and we are very proud of that.
 This high level of provision equips our children with skills for life.

-- There are three Football training sessions per week for Year 5 and 6 children.
+• There are 4 Football training sessions per week for Year 5 and 6 children.
 These sessions are part of the Level 2 competitions and will spring board the most talented children to an even higher level of achievement in sports.
-It also promotes attendance and punctuality as students have to come to school early to train.

 Impact

-- A high quality delivery of physical education will have a positive impact on young people’s physical, social and cognitive development, their well-being and their overall level of achievement not only in PE but across other areas of study.
+• A high quality delivery of physical education will have a positive impact on young people’s physical, social and cognitive development, their well-being and their overall level of achievement not only in PE but across other areas of study.
+Physical education is not merely about developing athletic skills, it is a holistic approach to nurturing the mind and body.
+Through well-crafted lessons, interactive activities, and a supportive environment, our students not only learn essential motor skills but also gain valuable life skills.

-- School Sport experiences such as Level 1 and 2 competitions give students an opportunity to further improve their sporting skills, strengthens their social connections, improves confidence and builds character.
+• School Sport experiences such as Level 1 and 2 competitions give students an opportunity to further improve their sporting skills, strengthen their social connections, improve confidence and build character.

-- Extra curricular activities such as those delivered by Sports Coaches (Cycling and Cricket) have a great impact on the children’s lifelong skills, it promotes good habits for life as well as equipping children with new skills.
+• Extra curricular activities such as those delivered by Sports Coaches (Cycling, assemblies and workshops) have a great impact on the children’s lifelong skills, it promotes good habits for life as well as equipping children with new skills.
 Children will benefit greatly from being exposed to a wider variety of experiences in their school life, this is very enriching and inspiring.

 All Students have received training on water confidence as well as how to swim effectively on three different strokes: Frontcrawl, Backstroke and Breastroke (body positioning, stroke development, full stroke and breathing)